Congratulations! The time has come when you can no longer run your business alone. Yes, it’s time for you to hire your FIRST remote employee.

 - Role and responsibilities - This is the most important aspect of a job posting.
 Candidates need to understand the work they will be expected to do prior to applying for the role.

-- Applicant requirements - You should list the required skills and qualifications (major, certifications, age, personal attitude) that an applicant absolutely must possess, as well as preferred skills that would be an added bonus.
+- Applicant requirements - You should list the required skills and qualifications (major, certifications, age, personal attitude) that an applicant must possess, as well as preferred skills that would be an added bonus.

 - Working conditions - You need to specify the environment the new hire should expect to work in, whether it is fully remote or in-person, if there is travel required, etc. You should also specify the number of hours per week the candidate will work.
 Don’t forget timezones too!